siddharth0161820/cloud-vendor-rest-api/README.md

-# 🚀 Cloud Vendor Management API – Spring Boot  (Secure, Layered Architecture)
+# 🚀 Cloud Vendor Management API – Spring Boot

-This is a production-grade Java backend project designed with a clean and secure layered architecture using Spring Boot.
-The API allows CRUD operations on cloud vendor entities, backed with validation, exception handling, and tested thoroughly via Postman.
+A production-style secure Java backend built using Spring Boot.
+This project manages cloud vendors with proper layered architecture, validation, exception handling, and all APIs tested using Postman.

 ---